Skip to main content

 • Cosponsored H.R.
 3492, the GRIP Act: This legislation prohibits states and localities from using federal funding to store sensitive, personal information obtained during a federal background check.
 Under current law, the federal government cannot store information acquired during the firearms background process.
 The GRIP Act would ensure the federal government does not support any efforts by New York State to collect and store personally identifiable information related to legal firearm purchases and ownership.
 Gunowners should not have to permanently sacrifice their privacy or risk identity theft for simply exercising their Second Amendment constitutional right.

 • Cosponsored H.R.
-9260, the Freedom from Unfair Gun Taxes Act: This bill would prohibit states from levying any additional excise taxes on firearms or ammunition.
-Excise taxes are frequently levied on goods like cigarettes or alcohol, however states should not be levying additional financial burdens on law-abiding gunowners exercising their Second Amendment rights.
+2442, the Freedom from Unfair Gun Taxes Act: This bill would prohibit states from levying any additional excise taxes on firearms or ammunition.
+Excise taxes are frequently levied on goods like cigarettes or alcohol, however states should not be levying additional financial burdens on law-abiding gunowners.
 California has already levied an additional 11% excise tax on firearms and ammunition, and New York could soon follow.

-• Introduced H.R.962, the Protecting Gun Owners in Bankruptcy Act: This legislation modifies federal bankruptcy law to allow an individual debtor to exempt from their bankruptcy estate one or more firearms up to a total maximum value of $3,000.
-No American should ever have to sacrifice their constitutional rights because of their financial situation.
+• Introduced H.R.
+4064, the Protecting Gun Owners in Bankruptcy Act: This legislation modifies federal bankruptcy law to allow an individual debtor to exempt from their bankruptcy estate one or more firearms up to a total maximum value of $3,000.
+No American should ever have to sacrifice their rights as Americans because of their financial situation.
 The Second Amendment is a constitutional right for all Americans, including those experiencing financial hardship.
 I am honored to lead this important legislation that protects the rights of gun owners everywhere, no matter their financial situation.

-• Cosponsored H.R 7195, the Protecting the Mailing of Firearms Act: Despite the US Postal Service’s (USPS) ability to ship long guns, current law prohibits USPS from shipping handguns.
+• Cosponsored H.R.
+3033, the Protecting the Mailing of Firearms Act: Despite the US Postal Service’s (USPS) ability to ship long guns, current law prohibits USPS from shipping handguns.
 While common carriers, such as FedEx and UPS, can ship handguns, the USPS is barred from doing so.
-This antiquated law dates back to the early 1900s and is long past overdue for repeal.
+This antiquated law dates back to the early 1900s and is long past overdue to be repealed.
 This bill would simply repeal this law and prohibit the Postmaster General from implementing any rule that would interfere with USPS’ ability to ship handguns.

 Your views are always important to me.
 Please write to me on my website or call my office at 202-225-3665 with feedback, questions, or concerns.